Try out this microwave treacle sponge pudding recipe for a quick and easy version of the childhood classic!

-If you want to make a sponge cake that will be ready in under 5 minutes of cooking time – the microwave is your answer.
+If you want to make a sponge cake that will be ready in less than 5 minutes, the microwave is the way to go.

 How To Make Treacle Sponge In The Microwave